In my opinion, taking time to learn how to pose, and to use angles in photo shoots can make or break a picture.

 So again, definitely know where your lights are being placed, because you want to kind of point your legs towards the light.
 I just think that’s really pretty.
 It’s not really a tip but you know, legs are really what’s going to make the picture have more depth.

-Like you could pretend that you’re kissing the lens or you know, sticking our legs out.
+For example, you could pretend that you’re kissing the lens or, sticking your tongue out.
 It’s really going to make the picture more interesting.
 Have that depth.
 We all want that in a modeling picture.
 It’s what’s going to captivate your audience.

 Modeling Photo Tip – Look Where Your Photographer is Shooting From..